Maintaining optimal pH levels is essential for plant health and growth. Alkaline soil (pH above 7) benefits certain types of plants.

 Next, sprinkle the pulverized eggshells evenly around the base of your plants, or mix them directly into the top layer of soil.

-Powdered eggshells increase soil pH over time as they decompose.
+Powdered eggshells may contribute to a gradual increase in soil pH over time as they slowly decompose.
 They are a gentle, natural choice for raising alkalinity.

 6. Bone Meal

-To apply, sprinkle it evenly across the soil surface or mix it into the soil at the time of planting.
+To apply, sprinkle it evenly over the soil surface or mix it into the soil at planting time.

 However, be sure to follow the recommended dosage on the packaging.
 Also, periodically monitor your soil’s pH to assess the effects and avoid overapplication.